DandyLyons/notes/content/Library/The Bible (WEB)/49 - Ephesians/Ephes-02.md

 But now in Christ Jesus you who once were far off are made near in the blood of Christ.

 ###### v14
-For he is our peace, who made both one, and broke down the middle wall of separation,
+For he is our [[peace]], who made both one, and broke down the middle wall of separation,

 ###### v15
 having abolished in his flesh the hostility, the law of commandments contained in ordinances, that he might create in himself one new man of the two, making peace,